-The University will provide one-time funding of up to one-half of one percent of the value of the mortgage for eligible employees.
-The University's contribution is limited to a payment of no more than \$2,500 (a mortgage of \$500,000), except as noted below:
+The University or Medical Center will provide one-time funding of up to one-half of one percent of the value of the mortgage for eligible employees.
+The University's or Medical Center's contribution is limited to a payment of no more than \$2,500 (a mortgage of \$500,000), except as noted below:

-A. The University will contribute an additional one-half of one percent of the value of the mortgage (limited to a payment of no more than \$2,500) to eligible employees who purchase a principal place of residence in the West End-Hillsboro-Belmont neighborhood.
-This is the area enclosed by a path along West End Avenue from 31st Avenue to the 1-440 Interstate; then eastward to Belmont Boulevard, then to the north, along Belmont Boulevard and around Belmont University to Wedgewood/Blakemore, and then westward to the intersection of Blakemore Avenue and West End Avenue.
+A. The University or Medical Center will contribute an additional one-half of one percent of the value of the mortgage (limited to a payment of no more than \$2,500) to eligible employees who purchase a principal place of residence in the West End-Hillsboro-Belmont neighborhood.
+This is the area enclosed by a path along West End Avenue from 31st Avenue to the 1-440 Interstate, then eastward to Belmont Boulevard, then to the north, along Belmont Boulevard and around Belmont University to Wedgewood/Blakemore, and then westward to the intersection of Blakemore/31st Avenue and West End Avenue.

-B. If both partners of a marriage are eligible employees and they jointly purchase a principal place of residence under this plan, Vanderbilt University's contribution of one-half of one percent of the value of the mortgage will be available to each of the partners.
+B. If both partners of a marriage are eligible employees and they jointly purchase a principal place of residence under this plan, Vanderbilt University's or Medical Center's contribution of one-half of one percent of the value of the mortgage will be available to each of the partners.
 The total onetime payment is limited to no more than \$2,500 for each of the partners.
-If the principal place of residence purchased by these eligible partners is located within the geographic area (as defined above in section (a)), an additional one-half of one percent of the value of the mortgage will be available for each of the partners (limited to a payment of no more than \$2,500 for each of them) and will be contributed by the University.
+If the principal place of residence purchased by these eligible partners is located within the geographic area (as defined above in section (A)), an additional one-half of one percent of the value of the mortgage will be available for each of the partners (limited to a payment of no more than \$2,500 for each of them) and will be contributed by the University or Medical Center.

 The one-time payments described in the previous section will be made by the school or division that is the primary base of the borrower.
-In the event that two eligible partners (as described in section (b), above) jointly purchase a principal place of residence under this plan and they are based in different schools or divisions, the one-time payments will be divided equally between those schools or divisions.
+In the event that two eligible partners (as described in section (B), above) jointly purchase a principal place of residence under this plan and they are based in different schools or divisions, the one-time payments will be divided equally between those schools or divisions.
 These one-time payments will be made no more than once during the lifetime of any eligible employee.